omerahm69/project-1/README.md

   - The footer is valuable to the user as it encourages them to keep connected via social media or e-mail.
 __Index__
   Index:
-- The home page shows the site name with a logo of the civil initiative of Massawa Urban Heritage called AKAN and a welcome text in the top left of the web page.
+- The home page shows the site name with a logo link of the civil initiative of Massawa Urban Heritage called AKAN and a welcome text in the top left of the web page.
 - To the right a horizontal, fixed text-based navigation bar with a hover effect with five main pages.

 ![Index](https://github.com/user-attachments/assets/870ba80b-8073-4b9a-a218-bb376de29f3a)

-- __About us:__
+ __About us:__

-  - The club ethos section will allow the user to see the benefits of joining the Love Running meetups, as well as the benefits of running overall.
-  - This user will find more information about the initiative and its goals.
+  - The user here will find information about the initiative, its goals and stages and objectives of the initiative.

 ![The About us](https://github.com/user-attachments/assets/6c0c95fa-9807-4b7a-824a-7a1fd9103946)

-- __Urban Heritag of Massawa__
+ __Urban Heritag of Massawa__

-  - This section will allow the user to see
+  - This page will allow the user to get information about Urban Heritage in Eritrea in general as its in the capital Asmara which was accepted and registered in the final list of World Heritage in 2017 and an overview of the urban history of the ancient city of Massawa.

 ![The Urban heritage](https://github.com/user-attachments/assets/ab46eef6-4fee-4840-aaff-d6a48f6fe3b7)

-- __The contact us__
+ __The contact us__

-  - The footer section includes links to the relevant social media sites for Love Running.
-The links will open to a new tab to allow easy navigation for the user.
-  - The footer is valuable to the user as it encourages them to keep connected via social media
+  - This page will allow and encorage the user and the whole Eritrean diasporato to be part of the initiative and it includes a form to fill to get on board with us to achieve our goals.

 ![Contact us](https://github.com/user-attachments/assets/20f231d5-55d6-4851-bf4b-da92cbba7c54)